tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 crosspostToInnerhelm: true
 ---

-I spent the last six months building a web application called [Logwise](https://logwise.tylermercer.net).
+Earlier this year I spent seven months building a web application called [Logwise](https://logwise.tylermercer.net).
 It's an app for logging things: sleep quality, focus levels, research insights, health symptoms, or anything else you'd like to monitor over time and understand better.
 It works offline (via [Dexie](https://dexie.org/) and [Dexie Cloud](https://dexie.org/cloud/)) and allows you to easily change the schema of your logs over time without data loss (via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure)).

 It's been a compelling project for me---the kind that I wake up thinking about, and for which I have a constant flow of exciting ideas.

-But I've decided to open-source and archive the repo, and to throw away my roadmap.[^throwing-away] I'm "unlaunching" Logwise: putting it out into the world, but with the intent of ending it---launching in a negative direction.
+But I've decided to open-source and archive [the code repository](https://github.com/tylermercer/logwise), and to throw away my roadmap.[^throwing-away] I'm "unlaunching" Logwise: putting it out into the world, but with the intent of ending it---launching in a negative direction.

 ## A tale of two projects

-At the beginning of this year, I started a writing project called [Innerhelm](https://innerhelm.com).
+At the beginning of this year, I started a different project, a writing project called [Innerhelm](https://innerhelm.com).
 Innerhelm explores _agency thinking_, which is the habit of thinking as an agent, capable of making choices and influencing the world, rather than thinking as an object that is merely acted upon.

 Innerhelm and Logwise have a common background.
 My college studies consisted of a blending of psychology and computer science, with the intent to create software that helped people live intentionally.
 Both projects emerged from this intent.
 In fact, this time last year, Logwise and Innerhelm were a single project idea: a _self-authorship app_ that would facilitate reflection and intentionality through templated journaling.